 New step-by-step air quality modeling instructions were developed for SJV MPO use with EMFAC2014.
-These instructions were originally provided for interagency consultation in May 2016 and updated in September 2020.
+These instructions were originally provided for interagency consultation in May 2016 and were last updated in September 2020.
 EPA, FHWA, and ARB concurred.

-Documentation of the 2021 Conformity Analysis for the 2021 FTIP Amendment No. 5 and the 2018 RTP Amendment No. 2 is provided in Appendix C, including:
+Documentation of the Conformity Analysis for the 2023 FTIP and 2022 RTP is provided in Appendix C, including:

-- 2021 Conformity EMFAC Spreadsheet
+- 2022 RTP Conformity EMFAC Spreadsheet

-- 2021 Conformity Paved Road Spreadsheet
+- 2022 RTP Conformity Paved Road Spreadsheet

-- 2021 Conformity Unpaved Road Dust Spreadsheet
+- 2022 RTP Conformity Unpaved Road Dust Spreadsheet

-- 2021 Conformity Construction Spreadsheet
+- 2022 RTP Conformity Construction Spreadsheet

-- 2021 Conformity Totals Spreadsheet
+- 2022 RTP Conformity Totals Spreadsheet

-- 2021 Conformity PM10 Trading Spreadsheet